seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab02-Implement-Authentication-and-Authorization-by-using-Azure-AD-and-RBAC-policies/LabExercise-2.md

 14. Click **Review + assign** to assign the role.

-15. Take an **In private window** for Azure portal and login with the user **az305-01a-aaduser1**, then go to the resource group **ODL-AZ-305-M02B-XXXXXXX** and select the virtual machine from the over view section.
+15. Take an **In private window** for Azure portal and login with the user **az305-01a-aaduser1**, then go to the resource group **ODL-AZ-305-M02B-XXXXXXX** and select the virtual machine from the overview section.
 You can see the option to connect and restart the virtual machines are enabled.

     ![img](../media/custr9.png)